Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Summary:

 - Recent graduate with a Bachelor’s degree in Business Administration and experience in customer service and sales.
-Expertise in working in a team and great communication skills.
+Experienced in working as part of a team and strong communication skills.

 Education: